 Our results showed that quantitative genetic differentiation was higher than what could be explained by neutral evolutionary divergence among A. m. striatum populations for three of the seven traits (number of branches, plant height and internode length).
-They imply that adaptation to local sites of origin potentially shaped the phenotypic diversity of populations for across their geographic range.
-We used classical overall QST-FST comparisons to detect potential adaptation to local sites conditions (Leinonen , ) and also more recent methods to insure that our findings were robust against a range of neutral evolution scenarios for these traits (Whitlock, 2008).
-Furthermore, our approach minimized the possibility that phenotypic differences between populations were generated by environmental effects by using a common garden experiment, and including trait heritability estimates in QST calculations (Spitze, 1993; Pujol , 2008).
-In contrast, four of the seven studied traits (germination date, diameter, number of nodes and SLA) did not show departure from plausible baseline scenarios of neutral evolutionary divergence using overall QST-FST comparisons.
+They imply that adaptation to local sites of origin potentially shaped the phenotypic diversity of populations for A. m. striatum across their geographic range.
+We used classical overall QST-FST comparisons to detect potential adaptation to local sites conditions (reviewed in Leinonen et al, 2013) and also more recent methods to insure that our findings were robust against a range of neutral evolution scenarios for these traits (Whitlock, 2008).
+Furthermore, our approach minimized the possibility that phenotypic differences between populations were generated by environmental effects by using a common garden experiment, and including trait heritability estimates in QST calculations (Spitze, 1993; Pujol et al, 2008).
+In contrast, four of the seven studied traits (germination date, diameter, number of nodes and SLA) did not show departure from plausible baseline scenarios of neutral evolutionary divergence when using overall QST-FST comparisons.
 One particular trait (germination date) was in fact more similar among populations than expected under neutrality in A. m. pseudomajus.
-A scenario of stabilizing selection is classically extrapolated in the case of similar results (Lamy , 2012) but another plausible explanation is that population similarity might have been caused by convergent phenotypic responses to the common garden environmental similarity.
+A scenario of stabilizing selection is classically extrapolated in the case of similar results (Lamy et al, 2012) but another plausible explanation is that population similarity might have been caused by convergent phenotypic responses to the common garden environmental similarity.
 Here we found different patterns between subspecies, which supports the hypothesis of their potential adaptive divergence.
-Caution must be taken when interpreting different QST-FST patterns between subspecies as the signature of different adaptive processes.
+Caution must nevertheless be taken when interpreting different QST-FST patterns between subspecies as the signature of different adaptive processes.
 Our results cannot be interpreted as direct proof but only as evidence that this hypothesis has some potential.

 The ecological significance of adaptation to local sites of origin in A. majus

 In the absence of environmental measures included in the overall QST-FST analysis, it is impossible to identify the potential environmental agents of local selection that shape the quantitative genetic variation of traits.
 The functions behind the traits that have diverged can nevertheless be used to discuss plausible evolutionary scenarios of natural selection.
 Our results imply that adaptation to local sites of origin has potentially shaped the vegetative architecture of plants that is specific to each A. majus population.
 The quantitative genetic variation of several phenotypic traits characterising the vegetative growth and development of plants (plant height, internode length, number of branches) has likely diverged among populations as a result of adaptation to local sites of origin.
-Divergence in the genetic variation underlying the shape and size of plants was already found at the level of Antirrhinum species but its adaptive significance was not tested for (Langlade , 2005).
-In southern France and northern Spain, under the Mediterranean climate, dryer locations are expected to select for plants with a bushier vegetative architecture, i.e. plants with smaller leaves and more branches that have a better water use efficiency and resilience to drought stress (Langlade , 2005).
+Divergence in the genetic variation underlying the shape and size of plants was already found at the level of Antirrhinum species but its adaptive significance was not tested for (Langlade et al, 2005).
+In southern France and northern Spain, under the Mediterranean climate, dryer locations are expected to select for plants with a bushier vegetative architecture, i.e., plants with smaller leaves and more branches that have a better water use efficiency and resilience to drought stress (Langlade et al, 2005).
 It is difficult to identify exactly which environmental pressures underlay selection at local sites because several combinations of environmental parameters (vegetation cover, wind, disturbance, temperature, water availability, etc.) can interact to affect phenotypic traits.

 Gene flow, ecological and reproductive isolation